 After graduating KADK Schools of Design, Julie Kirstine Brøgger worked in London for JW Anderson, Preen by Thornton Bregazzi, and Erdem.
 Her designs move on the fault lines between feminine and masculine and day / formal wear, reflected in the choice of materials, treatment, and cutting.
 She continues to live in London, where her Brøgger label is based.

-What is the most important knowledge you have gained as a designer so far?
+What is the most important knowledge you have gained in 2020?

 What can the Magasin du Nord Fashion Prize do for you if you win?

 Even though we’re based in London, Brøgger is very much a brand with a Danish foundation and background.
 Being recognised by the Danish fashion industry is invaluable and a springboard to gain wider recognition.
 Both the monetary prize and the mentorship program would be pivotal as we continue to strengthen our brand and business during these changing times.